Ronnie434/Subscribely/docs/APP_STORE_SUBMISSION.md

 PERFECT FOR

 • Managing streaming services (Netflix, Spotify, etc.)
-• Tracking software subscriptions
+• Tracking software expenses
 • Monitoring gym memberships
 • Managing magazine subscriptions
 • Tracking any recurring payment

 WHY CHOOSE SMART SUBSCRIPTION TRACKER?

-Unlike spreadsheets or notes, our app is purpose-built for subscription management.
+Unlike spreadsheets or notes, our app is purpose-built for managing recurring expenses.
 With automatic renewal reminders and spending insights, you'll always know where your money is going.

 PRIVACY & SECURITY

 We take your privacy seriously.
 All data is encrypted and stored securely.
 We never sell your data or show ads.
-Your subscription information is private and only accessible to you.
+Your recurring item information is private and only accessible to you.

 SUPPORT